Professor Malcolm H Levitt

-Malcolm Levitt was an undergraduate in Chemistry at Keble College, Oxford, and obtained his PhD from Oxford University in 1981, under the supervision of Professor Ray Freeman.
-He did postdoctoral research with Shimon Vega in Israel and Richard Ernst at the ETH in Zürich (who received the Nobel Prize in Chemistry in 1991).
+Malcolm Levitt grew up in Hull and obtained his PhD from Oxford University in 1981, under the supervision of Professor Ray Freeman.
+He performed postdoctoral research with Shimon Vega in Israel and Richard Ernst at the ETH in Zürich (who received the Nobel Prize in Chemistry in 1991).
 He was then on the research staff at the Francis Bitter Magnet Laboratory at MIT, Boston, USA, for 4 years.
 He moved back to England as a Royal Society Research Fellow at the Centre for Superconductivity in Cambridge, before becoming a lecturer at the University of Stockholm, Sweden, where he was made a full professor in 1997.
 He moved back to England to take up a Professorship in Physical Chemistry at Southampton in April 2001.
-He is currently Head of Magnetic Resonance at the School of Chemistry, University of Southampton.

 Malcolm was elected Fellow of the Royal Society in 2007.
-He won the LATSIS research prize of the ETH-Zürich in 1985, the Göran Gustafsson prize in Chemistry in 1996, the Ampère prize from the International Society of Magnetic Resonance in 2005, and the Laukien prize in Nuclear Magnetic Resonance Spectroscopy in 2008.
+He won the LATSIS research prize of the ETH-Zürich in 1985, the Göran Gustafsson prize in Chemistry in 1996, the Ampère prize from the International Society of Magnetic Resonance in 2005, the Günther Laukien prize in Nuclear Magnetic Resonance Spectroscopy in 2008, and the Russell Varian prize in Nuclear Magnetic Resonance in 2015.
 He is on the editorial boards of several journals, including the Journal of Magnetic Resonance and the Journal of Chemical Physics.
 He published Spin Dynamics, a textbook on Nuclear Magnetic Resonance, in 2001.
-The second Edition was published in 2008.
+The second Edition was published in 2007.

 Apart from science, he composes music, plays jazz, paints and sketches, and is interested in art, languages and politics.